See what’s new at Castle Provincial Park – and stay a while!

 Located in southwest Alberta, north of Waterton Lakes National Park, Castle Provincial Park and Castle Wildland Provincial Park protect more than 105,000 hectares of watersheds, mountains, meadows, forest, and foothills.
 Over 200 species call this area home, so there are ample opportunities to spot wildlife!
 With very little development in the area, you can truly get away from it all and enjoy spectacular stargazing at night too!

-As Alberta’s newest park, Castle Provincial Park has seen several new developments over the past year.
-Campgrounds have been upgraded, five cabins have been built at Beaver Mines Lake, and the first of three backcountry huts is scheduled to open this fall!
+As Alberta’s newest park, Castle Provincial Park has seen several new developments over 2017 & 2018.
+Campgrounds have been upgraded, five cabins have been built at Beaver Mines Lake, and Highway 774 got paved!

 Provincial parks rules are in effect, so please keep your dog on a leash.